Generic SQL Server Setup Guide

 GRANT SELECT on DATABASE::<database> to <username>;

-or all tables in a given schema:
+To grant access to all tables in a schema:

 GRANT SELECT on SCHEMA::<schema> to <username>;

-or a specific table:
+To grant access to a specific table:

 GRANT SELECT ON [<schema>].[<table>] TO <username>;